FastEval/FastEval/README.md

-# ILM-Eval
+# FastEval

-This project allows you to automatically evaluate instruction following language models on a number of benchmarks.
-It also contains [a leaderboard](https://tju01.github.io/ilm-eval) for comparison between different models.
+This project allows you to quickly evaluate language models on a number of benchmarks.
+It's currently focused on instruction-following language models, but we plan to extend this in the future.
+It also contains [a leaderboard](https://fasteval.github.io/FastEval/) for comparison between different models.

 ## Features

 - **Evaluation on various benchmarks with a single command.** Supported benchmarks are [MT‑Bench](https://arxiv.org/abs/2306.05685) for conversational capabilities, [HumanEval+](https://github.com/evalplus/evalplus) for Python coding performance, Chain of Thought (GSM8K + BBH + MMLU) for reasoning capabilities and [LM-Eval](https://github.com/EleutherAI/lm-evaluation-harness) for general capabilities.
 - **High performance.** ILM-Eval uses [vLLM](https://github.com/vllm-project/vllm) for fast inference by default and can also optionally make use of [text-generation-inference](https://github.com/huggingface/text-generation-inference).
 Both methods are ~20x faster than using huggingface transformers.
-- **Detailed information about model performance.** By saving not just the final scores but also all of the intermediate results, ILM-Eval enables you to get both [a general overview of model performance](https://tju01.github.io/ilm-eval/) but also go deeper and look at the [performance on different categories](https://tju01.github.io/ilm-eval/#?benchmark=mt-bench) down to inspecting the [individual model outputs](https://tju01.github.io/ilm-eval/#?benchmark=cot&task=bbh/date_understanding&id=eb74c9e1-8836-4c3a-8f50-a25808d20eee).
+- **Detailed information about model performance.** By saving not just the final scores but also all of the intermediate results, ILM-Eval enables you to get both [a general overview of model performance](https://fasteval.github.io/FastEval/) but also go deeper and look at the [performance on different categories](https://fasteval.github.io/FastEval/#?benchmark=mt-bench) down to inspecting the [individual model outputs](https://fasteval.github.io/FastEval/#?benchmark=cot&task=bbh/date_understanding&id=eb74c9e1-8836-4c3a-8f50-a25808d20eee).
 - **Use of model-specific prompt templates**: Different instruction following models are prompted in different ways, but many other benchmarks & leaderboards ignore this and prompt all of them the same way.
 ILM-Eval uses the right prompt template depending on the model that is being evaluated.
 Support is added for various prompt templates and the integration with [Fastchat](https://github.com/lm-sys/FastChat) expands this even further.

 ## Installation